-- 5.1 In order to allow the final section of the permanent connection to progress it is essential that the required acquisitions are completed.
-Sea Change Sussex have actively engaged with the identified landowners with the aim of progressing these acquisitions. - 5.2 Sea Change Sussex have acquired the freehold for one of the sites, which is subject to acquisition negotiation, and negotiations regarding the under leases of the site have been ongoing since 2014/15.
-These negotiations have included efforts to assist the relocation of the business to alternative new build sites.
-Whilst these suggested sites are no longer being pursed by the current leaseholder, negotiations remain ongoing.
+- 5.1 In order to allow the final section of the permanent connection to progress it is essential that the required land acquisitions are completed.
+Sea Change Sussex have actively engaged with the identified landowners with the aim of progressing these acquisitions. - 5.2 Whilst East Sussex County Council's preference is that Sea Change Sussex continue to pursue acquiring the necessary land for the permanent connection by negotiation, where it becomes clear that this is not possible, then the Compulsory Purchase Order (CPO) of this land will be progressed; as a last resort. - 5.3 A detailed update on the land negotiations is set out in confidential appendix B.